Mechelle Lewis

-Mechelle Chanai Lewis Freeman (born September 20, 1980) is an American track and field athlete who specializes in the 100 meters and 4 × 100 meter relay.
+Mechelle Chanai Lewis Freeman (born September 20, 1980) is an American retired track and field athlete who specialized in the 100 meters and 4 × 100 meter relay.
 Mechelle, an Oxon Hill, Maryland native, was a 2007 Pan American double silver medalist, 2007 World Champion and 2008 USA Olympian.

 Lewis represented the United States at the 2008 Summer Olympic Games in Beijing, China.
 She competed on the 4 × 100 meter relay together with Angela Williams, Torri Edwards and Lauryn Williams.
 In their first round heat they were however disqualified and eliminated.

 Younger Years

 Born in Washington, D.C. to Eddie and Chandra Lewis, and raised in Fort Washington, Maryland, Mechelle is the youngest of a set of twin girls.
 Both were highly active and successful in sports at a young age taking on basketball and soccer.
 They spent their summers competing in AAU basketball tournaments and their fall seasons winning soccer championships for the Oxon Hill Boys & Girls Club.
 Ironically however, after easily winning all of her events at a track meet held during her 8th grade P.E. class, Mechelle was approached by a high school scout who told her that she should look into taking on track and field.
 Once in high school, Mechelle and her sister would make one of the most significant decisions in their lives and decided to quit basketball to begin their Track & Field career.